 Final Thoughts

-Pricing painting projects can at times feel tricky since ultimately it’s both an art and a science.
-However, once you understand the basis for your hourly rate you can start to feel confident with the prices you charge for your projects.
+Pricing painting projects can feel tricky since, ultimately, it’s both an art and a science.
+However, once you understand the basis for your hourly rate, you can start to feel confident with the prices you charge for your projects.